Frequently Asked Questions

 Q: Do I have to be in a relationship to go to a couples and family therapist?

 A: No. Individuals often seek help from a couple and family therapist to address behavioral problems, relationship issues, or mental and emotional disorders.
 Individuals may also focus on issues which may impact current or past relationships.
-All relationships are welcome.
+We are an affirming practice, all relationships are welcome.
 Couples need not be married to benefit from marriage and family therapy.
 Individuals who want to improve themselves and their relationships can benefit from working with a couple and family therapist.